tytydraco/yessleep/out/I_Found_a_Radio_Station_for_a_Town_that_Doesnt_Exist_Part_1.md

 **Spencer**: "Unfortunately Maddox's Mattresses had its windows smashed in during the Event.
 In other news, Nicole McKenna and her younger siblings, Martin and Josephina had also gone missing after school the previous day.
 Go to our website to find resources on how to help the McKenna family through this terrible tragedy."

 **Teagan**: "That's not all.
 The Halloween Festival is coming up in two weeks.
-My brother and I have a stall set up to see his Hellfire Salsa.
+My brother and I have a stall set up to sell his Hellfire Salsa.
 It's hot as hell, but it tastes good.
-Devlin Moore also wants to advertise for his caramelized—"
+Devlin Moore also wants to advertise his caramelized—"

 **Spencer**: "Sorry to interrupt, but we're getting a caller."